Ways to Maintain Normal Blood Pressure

 High Blood pressure can cause heart failure, dementia and memory loss, narrowed blood vessels and aneurysms.

 - Your head feels extremely heavy and you have a severe headache

 - Have a lot of sudden weakness and even feel numb

 - You may bleed in your urine and have a nosebleed too

 These are all indicative of a hypertensive crisis.
 You should check with your doctor to seek medical attention.

 However, some of these symptoms may also appear if you do not have a crisis but hypertension stage 1 and 2.

-Low blood pressure is very rare.
+Low BP is very rare.
 If your BP drops to 90 by 60 mm Hg it is considered low.

 It occurs mostly as a side effect of medications or as a sign of dehydration and medical conditions like heart and endocrine issues.